See this post for why I have developed an interest in this.

 In a sketch

-Something comes out the sun (I), gets to Earth (II), and gets to Auckland (III) at 5ish on an Autumn Friday afternoon.
+Something comes out the sun (I), gets to Earth (II), and gets to some glass in Auckland (III) at 5ish on an Autumn Friday afternoon.

 The graph below shows the 3 solar spectra from ASTM G173 1.
 It’s pretty similar to a load of other similar graphs you would get if you googled it, except my mine is specific to ASTM G173, which is kind-of relevant (which I will get to at some point).